 At this level, children are either suffering, or at risk of suffering, significant harm.
 Significant harm is caused when a child's health or development is seriously or permanently altered or damaged.
-Inflicting significant harm on a child, or failing to act to prevent it, is a definition of child abuse and neglect.
+Inflicting significant harm on a child, or failing to act to prevent it, is a definition of child abuse, neglect and exploitation.